-- a.
-The site(s) must be reviewed and approved by DED housing staff prior to any activity occurring, including land purchase.
-The awardee must request a site review from their DED Program Representative no later than 60 days prior to purchase. https://opportunity.nebraska.gov/program/home/#guidelines - b.
-Site Plan and Preliminary Architectural Designs must be reviewed and approved by DED Program Representative prior to any activity occurring, including land purchase. - c.
-A final Development Pro Forma based upon the approved site, site plan, and preliminary architectural designs must be reviewed and approved by the DED Program Representative prior to any activity occurring, including land purchase. - 8.
-If you are proposing a lease-purchase project, attach the proposed lease agreement. - 9.
-Fair Housing FOR CHDO HOUSING DEVELOPMENT PROJECTS ONLY provide an explanation of the Fair Housing Act and Section 504 accessibility requirements applicable to the project.
-Explain what Fair Housing Act and Section 504 requirements apply to the project and how they will be met and/or be exceeded.
-Requirements are not limited to project design.
-DED may consult other agencies to review the project for compliance with these requirements. - 10.
-Applicant is current with all reporting requirements of existing awards throughout the Department. - 11.
+- 1. HOME CHDO applicant's eligibility on sam.gov. - 2.
+Applicant is eligible (non-profit: proof of non-profit status and Certificate of Good Standing). - 3.
+The activity, project and property type are eligible and comply with HOME regulations. - 4.
+Applicant has addressed all outstanding compliance and/or monitoring issues Applicant is current with all reporting requirements of existing awards throughout the Department. - 5.
 Applicant has shown significate progress (including expenditures through drawdowns) on prior HOME CHDO awards.
-In general, DED will review projects that have been previously funded. - 12.
-Applicant successfully completed the Eligibility Certification or Re-certification process. - 13.
-All required documents are uploaded and reviewed for content and meet program requirements. - 14.
-Pro forma is uploaded in excel format. - 15.
-Budget is complete, clear, and correct. - 16.
-All funding sources (loans, grants, fee waivers, land donations, etc.) must be secured with writing binding commitments at application. - 17.
-All monitoring findings have been cleared - 18.
-Compliant with all current contracts - 19.
-Conformance with all original project timelines or has obtained department approvals for revisions or amendments to their project timelines - 20.
-For all previous funded projects, environmental clearances have been obtained and scope of work as begun - 21.
-Applicant has not existing contracts in which project completion reports and data have not been submitted and accepted by DED within 60 days of a final draw - 22.
-Applicant has no current contract in which funds have not been drawn for 6 months - 23.
-Applicant with contracts in their twenty-fourth (24th) month or greater must be one hundred percent (100%) complete with the Scope of Work, and HOME funds 100% expended or de-obligated - 24.
-Applicant has no outstanding or unresolved contractual, property or beneficiary-related compliance issues Failure of the applicant to meet all the threshold requirements (threshold
+In general, DED will review projects that have been previously funded - 6.
+Applicant successfully completed the Eligibility Certification or Re-certification process. - 7.
+All required documents are uploaded and reviewed for content and meet program requirements. - 8.
+Budget is complete, clear, and correct. - 9.
+All funding sources (loans, grants, fee waivers, land donations, etc.) must be secured with writing binding commitments at application. - 10.
+All monitoring findings have been cleared - 11.
+Compliant with all current contracts - 12.
+Conformance with all original project timelines or has obtained department approvals for revisions or amendments to their project timelines - 13.
+For all previous funded projects, environmental clearances have been obtained and scope of work as begun - 14.
+Applicant has not existing contracts in which project completion reports and data have not been submitted and accepted by DED within 60 days of a final draw - 15.
+Applicant has no current contract in which funds have not been drawn for 6 months - 16.
+Applicant with contracts in their twenty-fourth (24th) month or greater must be one hundred percent (100%) complete with the Scope of Work, and HOME funds 100% expended or de-obligated - 17.
+Applicant has no outstanding or unresolved contractual, property or beneficiary-related compliance issues Failure of the applicant to meet all the threshold requirements (threshold questions) will result in the Application not being approved or funded during the

-- questions) will result in the Application not being scored or funded during the 2023 HOME CHDO Cycle - 25.
-The proposed beneficiaries are eligible; the amount of CHDO funds invested per unit does not exceed the program limits and is at least \$1,000/unit; - 26.
-Applicant has certified that all development or rehabilitation will meet, at a minimum, all local building codes and the property is properly zoned for the proposed use and meets local ordinances; - 27.
-The applicant (and all of its team members) is not included on the Federal Excluded Parties List located at: www.sam.gov; - 28.
+- 2024 HOME CHDO Cycle - 18.
+The applicant (and all of its team members) is not included on the Federal Excluded Parties List located at: www.sam.gov; - 19.
 And all funding sources (loans, grants, fee waivers, land donations, etc.) must be secured with written binding commitments at application.